jose-ambrosioo/system_administration_using_linux/README.md

 The user “admin” was added to the “wheel” group [root@kwanza /]# usermod –G wheel admin

-So that the user “admin_estagiario” only has permission to restart Apache Web Server (httpd restart) on the kwanza server and for users admin and admin_estagiario have additional privileges, the following was added to the file:
+So that the user “admin_intern” only has permission to restart Apache Web Server (httpd restart) on the kwanza server and for users admin and admin_intern have additional privileges, the following was added to the file:
 [root@kwanza /]# visudo
-admin_estagiario kwanza.bestsoft.com=/sbin/service httpd restart
+admin_intern kwanza.bestsoft.com=/sbin/service httpd restart
 admin ALL=(ALL) ALL
-admin_estagiario ALL=(ALL) ALL
+admin_intern ALL=(ALL) ALL

-So that only the two administrator accounts admin and admin_estagiario and root can login to the kwanza and lombe servers, the /etc/ssh/sshd_config file was edited in the mentioned servers and the following lines were added:
+So that only the two administrator accounts admin and admin_intern and root can login to the kwanza and lombe servers, the /etc/ssh/sshd_config file was edited in the mentioned servers and the following lines were added:
 [root@kwanza /]# nano /etc/ssh/sshd_config
-AllowUsers admin admin_estagiario root
+AllowUsers admin admin_intern root
 DenyUsers joao ana vasco maria teresa
 PermitRootLogin yes